How Do Hotel Room Blocks Work? The Ultimate Guide to Understanding Team Retreat Contracts with Hotels | Offsite

 As the hotel is taking rooms out of inventory for your group, they have the right to charge a penalty if the actual room pickup is less rooms than what the attrition allows.

 We recommend contracting the number of rooms you anticipate needing to secure enough rooms at the group rate, and while we will increase the Allowable Slippage as much as possible, you should contract as accurately as you can.
+Additionally, consider utilizing multiple hotels to accommodate guests effectively and ensure enough room availability.

 What if I need to add more rooms or meeting space after we’ve contracted?